The Program

 For this purpose, SLEuro will award bursaries to applicants for an 8-week SLE-related training at a European Institution.

-SLEuro Centers that host the Training Bursary Programme:
+SLEuro Centers that host the Training Bursary Programme this year:

 Amsterdam Rheumatology and Immunology Center (ARC)